Rava Dhokla Recipe (Suji Dhokla)

 If ENO is unavailable, use an equal amount of baking soda.
 Add 1 teaspoon of lime juice per teaspoon of baking soda to give it an acidic taste similar to ENO.

-I used an 8-inch plate to make the dhokla but you can use any size plate.
-The cooking time might differ if the plate is smaller in size as the dhokla in this case will be thicker.
-You can also double the batter and make a thicker dhokla if you wish to.
+I used an 8-inch plate to make the dhokla, but you can use any size plate.
+The cooking time might differ if the plate is smaller, as the dhokla will be thicker.
+You can also double the batter to make a thicker dhokla if you wish.
 Just make sure your steaming plate’s sides are tall.

 Nutrition